Are Young Prolife Evangelicals Inconsistent?

-In this clip from an interview Randy Alcorn did with Mark Driscoll for the Resurence Project, Randy talks about young prolife evangelicals.
+In this clip from a 2010 interview Randy Alcorn did with Mark Driscoll for the Resurence Project, Randy talks about young prolife evangelicals.

 Following is an edited transcript of the video.